Healthcare Programs in Armenia

 In general, socially disadvantaged people, sponsored families and children, and church members are provided free treatment.
 If necessary, medicine is also distributed.

-Every year in July AMAA’s Armenian Medical Mission Team comes to Armenia and sets up clinics in the Lori and Sunik Regions and provide free medical examinations and medications to thousands of patients.
+Every Summer, AMAA’s Armenian Medical Mission Team comes to Armenia and sets up clinics in the Lori and Sunik Regions and provide free medical examinations and medications to thousands of patients.